 Should I refinance my home mortgage loan?
-Although it might fly under the radar for many households, this question should be asked periodically because it could radically change your monthly finances.
+This concept might fly under the radar for many households, but the question should be asked regularly because it could radically change your monthly finances.

-When yourefinance a mortgage in Ontario, you get the opportunity to lower your interest rate, shorten the term of your loan, or tap into your home equity.
-This gives you the freedom to free up some funds for a large purchase or to consolidate debts.
+When you refinance a mortgage in Ontario, you get the opportunity to lower your interest rate, shorten or lengthening the term of your loan, or tap into your home equity.
+This gives you the freedom to free up some funds for a large purchase or investment or consolidate your debts.

-However, while replacing your existing home mortgage loan with a new mortgage presents several tempting advantages for homeowners, there are potential risks involved.
+That said, while replacing your existing home mortgage loan with a new mortgage offers several enticing advantages for homeowners, there are potential risks involved.
 You need an experienced mortgage broker in Ontario to guide you through this detailed process.

 What are the Benefits of Home Mortgage Refinancing?